gusvalenzuela/weather-youLikeIt-orNot/README.md

-# weather-youLikeIt-orNot
+# Weather by GV
-Web application for searching cities and displaying their weather data.
+> Full-stack web application for searching cities and displaying their weather data.

 # User Story:

     AS a frequent traveler
     I WANT to be able to find weather information for cities i visit SO THAT i can be better prepared for Mother Nature

-# Acceptance Criteria - minimum
-    GIVEN a weather dashboard with form inputs
+# Description

-    -WHEN I search for a city
-    --THEN I am presented with current and future conditions for that city and that city is added to the search history -WHEN I view current weather conditions for that city --THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+Using the search field on top of the page a user can search for a city and is presented with current and future conditions for that city.
+That city is then added to the search history below.
+Clicking an old search term will pull current and future conditions for that city.

-    -WHEN I view the UV index
-    --THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe -WHEN I view future weather conditions for that city --THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
-    -WHEN I click on a city in the search history --THEN I am again presented with current and future conditions for that city
+Available Data:
+- Local Time
+- Weather Icon (of conditions)
+- The current temperature, humidity, wind speed, and UV Index.
+- UV Index is color-coded indicating the conditions favorability.
+Per EPA's [UV Index](https://www.epa.gov/sunsafety/uv-index-scale-0)
+- 7 Day forecast displaying temperature Highs and Lows, humidity, and weather icon.

+## Planned updates

+I hope to turn it into a Progressive Web Application in the near future to add offline functionality among other things.

+- Dark Mode
+- Favicon
+- Images per city searched
+- Animations